 PND: In our conversation this morning, you've given us a picture of a philanthropy that is outward-looking, inclusive, and committed to social change.
 You've also described a number of formidable challenges that, in your view, the field must come to grips with over the next decade or so.
 What would be the consequences if philanthropy fails to rise to those challenges?

 SH: It would mean significantly less progress on the key global issues we've been discussing.
 I don't want to overstate the case.
 As you noted earlier, philanthropy is a relatively modest component of the resource base available to support work on major domestic and international challenges.
 But it's an important one, and it's one that has the capacity, both intellectually and financially, to leverage other resources.
 In fact, the real consequence of philanthropy's failure to rise to these challenges just might be the lessening of that leverage.
 If we don't improve our effectiveness, if we don't work in a more collaborative manner, if we avoid risk and forgo the lessons that failure can teach us, we will not exercise the kind of leverage we have the potential to exercise, and, as a result, we'll see less progress on some of these extraordinarily significant challenges than we would otherwise.
 And that will not only be a loss for philanthropy, it will be a loss for the global community.

-PND: Well, Stephen, thanks very much for your time this morning.
-It was interesting, as always.
+PND: Well, thanks very much for your time this morning.

 SH: Thank you.